Commonwealth Consolidated Acts

 (d) either:

-(i) the use of the goods has resulted in, or will result in, harm or injury to any person; or
+(i) the use of the goods has resulted in, will result in, or is likely to result in, harm or injury to any person; or

-(ii) the use of the goods, if the goods were used, would result in harm or injury to any person; and
+(ii) the use of the goods, if the goods were used, would result in, or would be likely to result in, harm or injury to any person; and

-(e) the harm or injury has resulted, will result, or would result, because the goods do not conform with the standard.
+(e) the harm or injury has resulted, will result, is likely to result, would result, or would be likely to result, because the goods do not conform with the standard.

 (4) A person commits an offence if: